 The qualifying exam has written and oral components, and the expectations for these are available in the Department office.
 The examination committee will be composed of three faculty members, excluding the research advisor.
 The written document must be submitted to the committee at least one-week before the date of the oral examination.
 The examination must be taken by the last day of class at the end of the student’s fourth semester in residency.
 Any follow-up work required by the committee must be completed by the assigned date, and the exam must be passed by the end of the sixth semester.

-- Qualifying Examination Guidelines can be found in the Graduate Student Handbook link on the lefthand side of the page.
+- Qualifying Examination Guidelines can be found in the Graduate Student Handbook.

 After completing the required coursework, teaching, and qualifying examination, a student must petition to be advanced to candidacy for the Ph.D. degree.
 Upon advancement to candidacy, a student chooses a thesis committee of at least three faculty members with the guidance and approval of the research advisor and Department Chair.
-The thesis committee must include one faculty member whose primary appointment is outside of the Chemistry Department.
+The thesis committee must include one faculty member whose primary appointment is outside of the Department of Chemisty.

 To remain in good standing, a student must maintain a GPA of 3.00 (B) or higher in all lecture courses, a GPA of 3.00 (B) or higher in all semesters of CHEM 700, and a grade of B or higher in every semester of CHEM 600 and CHEM 800.
 Failure to maintain satisfactory grades and sufficient progress in research will result in probation and possible dismissal.
 The student must be enrolled full time in a Departmentally approved research group beginning the second semester, and every semester thereafter.
 All graduate students are evaluated annually to ensure that they are making appropriate progress toward the degree.
 The student, advisor, or Department may request a meeting between the student and a faculty committee at any time to evaluate progress or to determine a course of action.
 If progress is unsatisfactory, the committee may recommend a semester of probation, which could result in dismissal from the program if progress remains unsatisfactory in the probationary semester.